rjojjr/2-adder/README.md

 Each of the four features should be implemented one at a time in the order that they exist in the list above.

+### Requirements

+You must have python 3 installed on your machine

+#### Recommended IDE

+I recommend that you use this project with the IDEA Intellij IDE with the python plugin installed.